smyrgeorge/lexis/README.md

 ## About

-Lexis is a powerful toolkit designed to streamline the process of translating lengthy documents, books, and PDFs using modern Large Language Models (LLMs) like Claude and ChatGPT.
+Lexis is a powerful toolkit designed to streamline the process of translating lengthy documents, books, and PDFs using modern Large Language Models (LLMs).

 The project addresses the challenges of translating large documents by providing utilities to split PDFs into manageable chunks, convert them to Markdown format, and perform